natsunoyoru97/grepr/README.md

 - Add these functions, and maybe some more:
     - Match multiple regexs
     - You can use use your own .conf to customize the content of the args
+    - Async I/Os
+    - Enable the file path as the arg
 - Add more test cases
 - Add benchmarks